Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Church young people

-Very occasionally, some larger churches may take on young people as apprentices, for work experience, or as employees.
-Whatever the extent to which young people are involved in your church, there may be some steps you will need to take to make sure that they remain safe.
+Churches may take on young people as apprentices, for work experience, or as employees.
+Whatever the extent to which young people are involved in your church, you will need to take steps to make sure that they remain safe.

 Young people and health and safety law